STY1001/STY1001/README.md

 ##
 🌍 [My Website: STY1001.com (in French)](https://sty1001.com/)

 ### 👋 Hi, I'm STY1001 and I'm 18 years old, I'm a French student who stay on his PC the most of the time.
-I use Windows btw

 - 🤔 What I'm do? :
    - Full stack dev